aptech/docs/docs/CR-intrsect.rst

 ::

-    //Subject ID's from study 'a'
+    // Subject ID's from study 'a'
     id_a = { 3758,
              3773,
              2615,
              2511 };

-    //Subject ID's from study 'b'
+    // Subject ID's from study 'b'
     id_b = { 3779,
              3773,
              2001,